 What is a Brownfield Investment?

-In economics, a brownfield investment (BI) is a type of foreign direct investment (FDI) where a company invests in an existing facility to start its operations.
+In economics, a brownfield investment (BI) is a type of foreign direct investment (FDI) where a company invests in an existing facility to start its operations in the foreign country.
 In other words, a brownfield investment is the lease or purchase of a pre-existing facility in a foreign country.

 Understanding a Brownfield Investment

-A brownfield investment is often undertaken when a company wants to invest and start operations in a new country but does not want to incur high start-up costs associated with a greenfield investment (a greenfield investment is a foreign direct investment where, instead of using existing businesses in the foreign country, the investor opens their own new business there – basically, a “from the ground up” approach).
+A brownfield investment is often undertaken when a company wants to invest and start operations in a new country but does not want to incur the high start-up costs associated with a greenfield investment (a greenfield investment is a foreign direct investment where, instead of using existing businesses in the foreign country, the investor opens their own new business there – basically, a “from the ground up” approach).
 The underlying rationale behind a brownfield investment is to enter into a new foreign market through businesses that already have a presence there.

 Advantages of a Brownfield Investment

-A brownfield investment offers the following advantages, including:
+A brownfield investment offers several advantages, including the following:

 - The ability to gain access to a new foreign market swiftly

-- Lower fixed costs due to already established facilities, infrastructure, and network
+- Lower fixed costs due to using already established facilities, infrastructure, and network

-- Lower staffing and training costs due to already employed workers at the facility
+- Lower staffing and training costs, due to the presence of already-employed workers at the facility

 - May include existing approvals and licenses from the government or regulators

-- Depending if the facility is made to fit, whether modifications exist, or if the facility can be utilized without major alterations and upgrades, a brownfield investment can be a cost-effective option when compared to a greenfield investment
+- Depending if the facility is made to fit, whether modifications exist, or if the facility can be utilized without major alterations and upgrades, a brownfield investment can be a very cost-effective option when compared to a greenfield investment

 Disadvantages of a Brownfield Investment

 A brownfield investment comes with a few potential disadvantages as well, among them, the following:

 - The facility or infrastructure may require major upgrades, which would increase the foreign investment cost

-- The facility may be old and may require high maintenance and upkeep cost
+- The facility may be old and, therefore, require high maintenance and upkeep cost

-- There may be operational inefficiencies if the facility cannot adapt to new production needs
+- There may be operational inefficiencies if the facility cannot be adapted to new production needs

-- There may be scalability and expansion issues by using already constructed facilities
+- There may be scalability and expansion issues related to using already constructed facilities

 - Locational constraints